Queens-Physics/quaboom/README.md

 make your changes on a new branch, and submit a pull request through GitHub.

-The code generally adheres to the
+The Python code generally adheres to the
 [PEP 8](https://peps.python.org/pep-0008/) style standards.
 We use [Pylint](https://pylint.pycqa.org/en/latest/)
 and [Flake8](https://flake8.pycqa.org/en/latest/)
 to enforce good practices and
 reduce the potential for bugs to be introduced.
+We also use an [EditorConfig](https://editorconfig.org/) linter to enforce a consistent style across all files, including configuration files and READMEs.
 To check whether or not your code will pass the exact tests that are automatically run, first install both packages: